 The biological sciences explore life on several levels from the expression of genes to communication between cells to interactions between organisms and their environment.
-Today’s biological scientists work to better understand all living things including the damage to good health from diseases and pollution.
+Today’s biological scientists work to better understand the health and survival of living things and the consequences of disease and pollution.
 Some work to preserve delicate marine ecosystems and endangered species.
 Others help produce more nutritious foods through genetic engineering of crops.
 Still others serve in the medical field as physicians, veterinarians, and genetic counselors, while others conduct novel research as geneticists, neuroscientists, or molecular biologists.
 Science writers and educators share biological findings as they inform broader audiences of the impact of the biological sciences on the world around them.

-For students wishing to prepare for graduate studies or health professional degrees (e.g. medical, dental, physicians assistant, or veterinary school, we offer a Health Professions Advising Program to assist you with the preparation and application process.
-Also, if you are interested in pursuing a master’s degree in forensic science, you may continue your studies right here in our advanced-degree program—one of the top such programs in the nation.
+For students wishing to prepare for graduate studies or health professional degrees (e.g. medical, dental, physicians assistant, or veterinary school), we offer a Health Professions Advising Program to assist you with the preparation and application process.
+Also, if you are interested in pursuing a master’s degree in Forensic Science, you may continue your studies right here in our advanced-degree program—one of the top programs in the nation.

 - ARIA Health Systems